We welcome you to Down Town and while you're in your coma, Monkeybone

 - Grand Theft Me: Monkeybone to Stu, and Stu in a dead gymnast.

 - Grievous Harm with a Body: Stu as the Olympian throws internal organs at Stu!Monkeybone.
+His own.

 - Grim Reaper: Separate from Death herself, who is played by Whoopi Goldberg.

 - Large Ham: John Turturro and Brendan Fraser as Monkeybone.